etornamklu/etornamklu.github.io/about.md

 title: About Me
 permalink: /about
 ---
 My name is Alfred Etornam Klu.
-I am a fullstack developer from Ghana.
+I am a Software Engineer from Ghana.